Morning Joe: Sponsorship

 Beginning on June 1, 2009, Morning Joe was presented as "Brewed by Starbucks", with the sponsor's logo incorporated into the show's logo.
-Although the hosts previously consumed Starbucks coffee on air "for free", in the words of MSNBC president Phil Griffin, it was not paid placement at that time.
+Although the hosts previously consumed Starbucks coffee on air "for free", in the words of the network's president Phil Griffin, it was not paid placement at that time.
 The Starbucks sponsorship of Morning Joe ended in 2013.

 Feud with Jon Stewart

 On June 3, 2009, The Daily Show host Jon Stewart mocked the Starbucks sponsorship of the program, showing several clips of the Morning Joe cast prominently displaying and complimenting Starbucks products as well as an interview with Starbucks CEO Howard Schultz.
-Scarborough responded that his intent in discussing the sponsorship was sarcastic, and he suggested that Stewart and his "90 writers" did not understand the joke.
+Scarborough responded that his intent in discussing the sponsorship was sarcastic and he suggested that Stewart and his "90 writers" did not understand the joke.
 On June 8, Stewart feigned embarrassment over missing their alleged sarcasm, claiming, "At the time, I thought your jokey manner was just a way of sublimating your shame over the discomfort you feel deep in your soul after extinguishing the last smoldering embers of any of your program's journalistic bona fides.
 But now, I realize that that wasn't the case!"
 On June 9, Scarborough fired back, referring to Stewart as "a very, very angry guy with a Napoleonic complex".
 The next day, Stewart and correspondent John Oliver again responded with a skit, involving Stewart impersonating Napoleon and Oliver impersonating an even shorter Arthur Wellesley, Duke of Wellington.
 After the routine, Stewart joked that he hoped that this would be the end of the feud, since continuing it was becoming expensive for the show.